A message from True North Clinical Research – Covid-19 update

-And recognizing the important role played by research in the lives of our patients, we want you to know that True North Clinical Research is doing everything we can to continue appointments related to all life-altering research, while strictly adhering to hygiene and physical distancing guidelines established by Public Health (guidelines are noted below).
+Recognizing the important role played by research in the lives of our patients, we want you to know that True North Clinical Research is doing everything we can to continue appointments related to all life-altering research, while strictly adhering to hygiene and physical distancing guidelines established by Public Health (guidelines by symptoms are included below).

 True North will continue with all advanced sanitation and hygiene practices and follow all recommendations from the Department of Health and Wellness and Nova Scotia Public Health.

 If you have any questions please contact our offices at 1.855.378.8783.

 True North is driven to make a difference in the lives of all those who are touched by conditions related to aging, and specialize in research related to Alzheimer’s disease.
 Through passion and innovation, we’re committed to finding new treatments to maintain an improved quality of life for our patients.

 Memory loss is a normal part of aging.
 However, too much memory loss may be a sign of an underlying condition.
 Recognizing the signs early offers a better chance of maintaining a healthy and active lifestyle.

 If you are concerned about yourself or a loved one, a free and simple assessment can help.

 Some individuals with certain genes have a greater chance of developing diseases such as Alzheimer’s.
 This means if anyone in your family has Alzheimer’s, you may be at a higher risk of developing it as well.
 While this can be concerning, those individuals who have a family history and potentially carry the gene may be eligible to participate in clinical trials focused on prevention.

 True North Clinical Research is involved in cutting-edge research that is contributing to the development of new treatment options and advancing healthcare.
 You may qualify to participate in one of our trials.
 Participation in a clinical trial is entirely voluntary and is completely free of charge.

 Dr. Johnston appears on The Rick Howe Show